Discover what Spaniards already know about making the most of the cooler months with this guide to winter in Spain.

 Why Visit Spain in Winter

-What is the Weather Like in Spain in Winter?
+Weather in Spain in Winter

 The weather in Madrid is a bit chillier, especially in January, which is the coldest month in Spain.
 The temperature stays around 11C, so bring a jacket and a sweater if you’ll make a stop in the capital.

-What to Do in Spain in Winter
+What to Do: Winter Activities in Spain

 The biggest event takes place on the night of the 5th of January, as the Reyes Magos or Three Kings parade through town and revellers throw sweets to children.